observatorycontrolsystem/observatorycontrolsystem.github.io/components/observation_portal.md

 # Observation Portal

-The backbone of the Observatory Control System.
-This django application manages Users, Proposals, Requests, and Observations.
-The Observation Portal is deployed as a pypi library called django_ocs_observation_portal, and contains django apps for accounts, requests, observations, proposals, and sciapplications.
+The Observation Portal is a Django application that manages Users, Proposals, Observation Requests, and Observations, and is the backbone of the Observatory Control System.
+The Observation Portal is deployed as a pypi library called [django_ocs_observation_portal](https://pypi.org/project/django-ocs-observation-portal/), and contains Django apps for accounts, requests, observations, proposals, and sciapplications.

 ## Django Apps

 ### Accounts

 This app provides the User accounts that are used for authentication between all OCS applications, using [oauth2](https://django-oauth-toolkit.readthedocs.io/en/latest/).
-It also provides a Profile model which describes account details.
+It also provides a Profile model which includes additional account details.

 ### Requests

 The OCS Request language is designed to be able to support a broad range of observation requests.
-The request models in the diagram below show the hierchary of properties of a RequestGroup.
+The models in the diagram below show the hierchary of properties of a RequestGroup.
 ![Request Models](/assets/images/request_models.png)

 - **RequestGroup** - The top level of the model.
 It contains one or more Requests and acts as a logical grouping to help the end user keep track of a set of Requests
-- **Request** - A single independent set of observations to be scheduled in one contiguous block on a resource
+- **Request** - A single independent set of observing parameters to be scheduled in one contiguous block on a resource
 - **Location** - A set of restrictions on which resources the Request can be scheduled on
 - **Window** - One or more datetime intervals during which the Request could be observed
 - **Configuration** - A set of observations on a single Target